Pfizer cuts vaccine deliveries by as much as half to some EU countries

 The problem has spread to countries outside the trading bloc too - Canada is facing delays as is Switzerland, where the mountain canton of Grisons got only 1,000 shots from Pfizer this week, far short of the 3,000 it had been anticipating.

-Reporting by Radu-Sorin Marinas in Bucharest, Jan Lopatka in Prague, Tsvetelia Tsolova in Sofia, Francesco Guarascio in Brussels, Alan Charlish in Warsaw, Jacob Gronholt-Pedersen in Copenhagen, Krisztina Than in Budapest, Gwladys Fouche in Oslo, John Miller in Zurich and Ludwig Burger in Frankfurt; Writing by Josephine Mason, Editing by William Maclean
+Reporting by Radu-Sorin Marinas in Bucharest, Jan Lopatka in Prague, Tsvetelia Tsolova in Sofia, Francesco Guarascio in Brussels, Alan Charlish in Warsaw, Jacob Gronholt-Pedersen in Copenhagen, Krisztina Than in Budapest, Gwladys Fouche in Oslo, John Miller in Zurich and Ludwig Burger in Frankfurt; Writing by Josephine Mason, Editing by William Maclean, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.